An Exegetical Commentary

-The Lord offers an admonition again to "hear," similar to his earlier exhortation to the congregations (2:7, 11, 17, 29; 3:6, 13, 22; see 2:7 on "hear.").
-This is God’s succinct way of saying that the prophetic portion of Revelation, particularly the warning of the beast to come, has application for the believer’s life.
-Disciples need to be prepared for the tide of public opinion to turn away from godly virtues to the moral relativism that is the hallmark of the spirit of antichrist.
-The Lord expects that the character of the disciple’s life will present a definite contrast to those who "dwell on the earth."
-As multitudes line up to receive the mark of their ruler, the disciples will understand the full cost of their loyalty to Yeshua.
+The admonition to "hear," similar to the earlier exhortations to the congregations (2:7, 11, 17, 29; 3:6, 13, 22), is a succinct way of saying that the prophetic portion of Revelation, particularly the warning of the beast's war against those belonging to Yeshua, means there is no escaping the great tribulation to come, except by death.
+Disciples need to be prepared for the tide of public opinion to turn against godly virtues and biblical convictions.
+As multitudes line up to receive the mark of their ruler, the holy ones will understand the full cost of their loyalty to Yeshua.
 Commitment to the Lord needs to be so settled that any temptation to trade eternal gain to avoid temporary pain is immediately rejected.
 God is very serious in His warning that worshiping the beast will result in eternal consequences.

-10― If anyone for captivity, to captivity he goes; if anyone kills with the sword, with the sword he must be killed.
+10― If anyone is to go into captivity, into captivity he goes; if anyone is to be killed by the sword, it is necessary for him to be killed by the sword.
 Here is the perseverance and the faithfulness of the holy ones.

-he must: Grk. dei, pres., impersonal verb from deō ('lack, stand in need of') and thus conveys the idea of something that's necessary, something that must or needs to happen. be killed: Grk. apokteinō, aor. pass. inf.
-The second half of the clause involves both destiny and retribution.
-This statement is a reality check of the death toll of followers of Yeshua anticipated in the Great Tribulation.
+This statement is a reality check of the death toll of holy ones anticipated in the great tribulation.
 Millions will be arrested and summarily executed, although many may be spared for slave labor.
 Those who survive captivity until the Lord's coming will experience the joy of Yeshua breaking them out of prison or freeing them from enslavement.
-The important fact is that the parallelism leads into a commendation of the faithful servants who must endure the beast's rage and wait for the justice of God.
+The important fact is that the parallelism leads into a commendation of the holy ones who must endure the beast's rage and wait for the justice of God.

-The retribution aspect of the verb promises justice for the murder of God’s people.
-So the ones who "must be killed" are followers of the beast.
-However, the principle also is a warning for disciples, some of whom may not be willing to turn the other cheek and accept "joyfully the seizure" of their property (Heb 10:34).
+Accepting the future tense the ones who "must be killed" are followers of the beast.
+However, the principle would also be a warning for disciples, some of whom may not be willing to turn the other cheek and accept "joyfully the seizure" of their property (Heb 10:34).
 While many disciples sincerely believe in such "self-defense," even quoting Luke 22:36 as justification, it is not God's way.
 These modern Zealots seem to ignore the fact that the One who could call on more divine swords than the disciples could muster (Matt 26:53) instead chose to heal the High Priest's servant after the unprovoked assault by Peter and to forgive His enemies (Luke 23:34).
 Yeshua also pointed out to Pilate that if His kingdom were of the world, His servants would fight (John 18:36).
 Yeshua's kingdom is of heaven and He does not permit using the world's methods to bring about His reign nor to oppose the Antichrist (cf. 2Cor 10:3f; Jas 4:4).

 The Beast from the Earth (13:11–15)

-11― And I saw another beast coming up out of the earth; and he had two horns like a lamb and he spoke as a dragon.
+11― And I saw another beast rising from the earth; and it had two horns like a lamb and it spoke as a dragon.

 Horns are not as common in sheep as they are in cattle and not all breeds of sheep have horns.
 The reference to "like a lamb" means the horns are not fully developed.
 Unlike cattle horns that usually grow away from the head, sheep horns grow more to the back and side of the head.
 Horns may be used by the animal to ward off predators or spar with rival males.
 The number "two" is significant because there are sheep breeds that grow four (or even 5-6) horns.
 The presence of horns probably indicates the beast's aggressiveness as illustrated in the vision of the ram and goat in Daniel 8:3-8.
 Unlike the second beast, the Lamb of God is never described with horns.